markusprojects/flying-wing-uav/docs/01-design.md

 ## 5. Dihedral

-Dihedral was omitted in the initial design iteration.
-Roll stability is provided by the flight controller (ArduPlane) via active stabilization.
-Dihedral may be incorporated in a future design revision if passive roll stability proves insufficient during flight testing.
+A dihedral angle of 5° was incorporated to provide passive roll stability.
+This reduces reliance on the flight controller for roll correction and improves natural flight behavior, particularly during manual control and in the event of disturbances such as gusts.
+The flight controller (ArduPlane) provides additional active stabilization on top of this passive baseline.

 ---